pruszel/Travel-Stream-API/README.md

-# Travel Stream
+# Travel Stream API

-_Streamline your travel planning._
+REST API for the [Travel Stream web app](https://travelstreamapp.com) available at [api.travelstreamapp.com](https://api.travelstreamapp.com).

 ## Development

-The backend is built with [Django](https://www.djangoproject.com/).
-Two Django apps are set up: `users` for user auth and `dashboard` for the UI that users will be interacting with.
+The API is built with [Django](https://www.djangoproject.com/).
+Two Django apps are set up: `users` for user auth and `dashboard` for the trip data users will be interacting with through the dashboard UI.

 ### Requirements